 [Don’t miss the cameo after the end credits]

 Knightmare, it is worth saying, has left unfinished business.
-Despite its controversial axe in 1994, constant pressure by fans for its return persuaded Tim Child, then of Televirtual, to mould his technological developments towards an advanced VR gaming system to create a new series.
-Doing so pushed aside TimeGate, a more mainstream gameshow project aimed at adults.
+Since its controversial axe in 1994, pressure by fans for its return persuaded Tim Child, then of Televirtual, to arc his developments towards an advanced VR gaming system in hope of a new series.
+Doing so pushed aside TimeGate, a more mainstream gameshow in development that was aimed at adults.

 “Through My Eyes Only”: Playing Quester

 And so Aegis Quest arrives to stake its claim.
 If adolescents have now migrated entirely to consoles, AQ, for all its strive for independence, offers a realistic chance of bringing this gaming format back to glory again.
 What has changed significantly over the last 15 years is the desire of young gamers to participate rather than spectate.
 As an prospective multi-player RPG, Aegis Quest presents the opportunity for contestants to become actively involved.

 Playing the Quester for this pilot was a new experience.
 As a literal cross between a television show and a computer based RPG, I’m not sure if there is anything else like it out there on the gaming circuit.
 Crucially, the fundamental tenets are back.
 The Quester is unable to see the dungeon environment (a chequered grid shows on the playing screen).
 It is down to advisors, who have the dungeon in sight, to guide me by voice as I control the character through the chambers.

 The ledge in part 2 of the pilot shows the format at work.
 Even navigating around a plain grid can have its tensions.
 It reminds us, refreshingly, that it can be quite cool to fail.